AllisonBolen/LinearAlgebra/Assessments/Assessment3/A3InClass.md

     g <= 500
     u,g,p >= 0
 Approach: I think this will be a two phase problem because we have an infeasible basis to start with.
+You know, two phase is pretty cool.
+Good pages I used for help, [here](https://www.slideshare.net/mplad/two-phase-method-linear-programming), [here](https://math.stackexchange.com/questions/403053/why-in-phase-i-of-the-simplex-method-if-artificial-variable-become-nonbasic-it) and [here](http://www.maths.qmul.ac.uk/~ffischer/teaching/opt/notes/notes8.pdf).
-You know, Im stuck on two phase, not my best algorithm though.
-Good page to [checkout](https://www.slideshare.net/mplad/two-phase-method-linear-programming).
-My attempt at this problem is shown in [A3InClassQ3.nb](https://github.com/AllisonBolen/LinearAlgebra/blob/bolen/Assessments/Assessment3/A3InClassQ3.nb).
+A. My attempt at this problem is shown in [A3InClassQ3.nb](https://github.com/AllisonBolen/LinearAlgebra/blob/bolen/Assessments/Assessment3/A3InClassQ3.nb).
+B. If the professor could give more of his time to the project he could save 500$ per hour of work he invests.

 #Question 4:
 Max z = 2x1 + 3x2